metno/agnc/README.md

           FAKTORY_URL: tcp://:<faktory password>@localhost:7419
 ```

-We make use of templating in the configuration file to structure commands for the processing system.
-This feature makes it possible to parametrise post-processing programs and doesn’t pose any requirements on the languages or libraries used.
-Any callable binary will work here.

 To leverage the flexibility of S3, we are planning to add a conversion to [Zarr](https://github.com/zarr-developers) and distribute the data further by pushing it back to the object storage.